rpartner09/fun-with-rspec/README.md

 	$ bundle exec rake db:migrate

-Oops, looks like we forgot to add password to the user model, lets create a migration to do that:
+Oops, looks like we forgot to add password to the user model, let's create a migration to do that:

 	$ bundle exec rails generate migration add_password_to_users